Claude on Amazon Bedrock: Everything You Need to Know

 claude-haiku-4-5 High-volume, low-latency tasks 200K tokens GA

-Claude 3.5 Sonnet Legacy workloads, code gen 200K tokens Legacy
+Claude 3.5 Sonnet Legacy workloads, code generation 200K tokens Legacy

 Claude 3 Haiku High-throughput classification 200K tokens Deprecating